Female-led West End shows to see for International Women's Day

 Celebrated on March 8, International Women's Day has a different theme every year.
-The campaign theme for 2022 is #BreakTheBias, encouraging everyone to tackle stereotypes and discrimination, to strive for a world that is diverse and inclusive, and to embrace difference.
+The campaign theme for 2023 is #EmbraceEquity, encouraging everyone to create a more inclusive world, to challenge harmful stereotypes and discrimination, and to ensure that true gender equality is a part of every society’s DNA.

 If you're looking for ways to celebrate International Women's Day, why not book tickets for a West End show?
 There are numerous fantastic productions that embody those campaign ideas, and the theatre community has a long history of challenging stereotypes and showing the power of difference.

-If you're looking for an International Women's Day show that digs into its 2022 theme of breaking bias, then Wicked is a perfect choice.
+If you're looking for an International Women's Day show that digs into its 2023 theme of equity (so helping each individual to succeed by recognising we all need different things), then Wicked is a perfect choice.
 The long-running musical subverts the Wizard of Oz tale, where the Wicked Witch of the West is an irredeemable villain, and instead gives us a version where that witch, Elphaba, is a victim of misunderstanding and discrimination.